Tinerou/Obsidian-Vault/files/SeattleU/UCOR/PhilosophyOfTheHumanPerson/08_Science_and_Religion_Plantiga.md

 **Methodological Naturalism (MN)** - "Science should be done, as if, in some sense, ontological naturalism were true"
 - More a "condition to science and not a statement of the universe"

-Science often confused with scientific secularism, Plantiga believes that this is the underlying factor that creates distrust between science and religion.
+Science often confused with scientific secularism, Plantinga believes that this is the underlying factor that creates distrust between science and religion.

 ### Evolution